Abruzzo, Lazio and Molise National Park

 Abruzzo, Lazio and Molise National Park (Italian: Parco Nazionale d'Abruzzo, Lazio e Molise) is an Italian national park established in 1923.
 The majority of the park is located in the Abruzzo region, with smaller parts in Lazio and Molise.
 It is sometimes called by its former name Abruzzo National Park.
 The park headquarters are in Pescasseroli in the Province of L'Aquila.
 The park's area is 496.80 km2.

-It is the oldest in the Apennine Mountains, and the second oldest in Italy, with an important role in the preservation of species such as the Italian wolf, Abruzzo chamois and Marsican brown bear.
+It is the oldest park in the Apennine Mountains, and the second oldest in Italy, with an important role in the preservation of species such as the Italian wolf, Abruzzo chamois and Marsican brown bear.
 Other characteristic fauna of the park are red deer and roe deer, wild boar and the white-backed woodpecker.
 The protected area is around two thirds beech forest, though many other tree species grow in the area, including silver birch and black and mountain pines.

 History

 The idea for the Abruzzo National Park arose in the years following World War I thanks to the work of Erminio Sipari, environmentalist, member of Italian Parliament and cousin of Benedetto Croce.
 Between the months of October and November 1921, the municipality of Opi leased 5 square kilometres of land to a private federation with the aim of protecting flora and fauna and Sipari founded in Rome an organization to administer the reserve.
-So the Park was founded on September 1922.
-Over the next few years the territory of the park expanded into neighbouring municipalities until it covered around 120 km² by 1923, when protection was enshrined in law.
-A period of intense activity followed and the park had further expanded to around 300 km² when it was abolished by the Fascist government in 1933.
+So the Park was founded in September 1922.
+Over the next few years the territory of the park expanded into neighbouring municipalities until it covered around 120 km2 by 1923, when protection was enshrined in law.
+A period of intense activity followed and the park had further expanded to around 300 km2 when it was abolished by the Fascist government in 1933.

 Re-establishment of the park in 1950 coincided with a period of financial difficulty, followed by a building boom which saw more than 12,000 trees felled for the construction of houses, roads and ski tracks.
-A reorganization of the park management at the end of the 1960s heralded better times and by 1976 further expansion, to 400 km², followed at the request of villages in neighboring Molise, that were convinced by the economic benefits of the park.
-Today, at 500 km², the area of the park is 100 times larger than the original reserve.
+A reorganization of the park management at the end of the 1960s heralded better times and by 1976, further expansion to 400 km2, followed at the request of villages in neighbouring Molise, that were convinced by the economic benefits of the park.
+Today, at 500 km2, the area of the park is 100 times larger than the original reserve.

-However the park's role in the marsican bear conservation program is now strongly debated; while every year there are monitoring actions of the total bear's population there have been recently some problems related to the pave actions carried out inside the park's boundaries and the building projects to connect the only ski track of the park to the opposite valley, which is a delicate spot for the bear's movements.
+However, the park's role in the marsican bear conservation program is now strongly debated; while every year there are monitoring actions of the total bear's population there have been recently some problems related to the pave actions carried out inside the park's boundaries and the building projects to connect the only ski track of the park to the opposite valley, which is a delicate spot for the bear's movements.